-Common capitalisation activities among different types of programmes are a possible way to jointly build on the potentials.
+Common capitalisation activities among different types of programmes is a possible way to jointly build on potentials.

-Interact experience in the cooperation practice in macro-regional context
+Interact experience in the cooperation practice on macro-regional context

 The overall agreement among the key EUSAIR implementers is that programmes and projects can make better use of macro-regional strategies - as a strategic framework - to increase the efficiency of investments and strengthen their policy relevance.
-In many regards, projects as well as programmes are too small to really 'solve' the development challenges they address alone (e.g. sustainable fisheries policy cannot be implemented without close cooperation with partner countries).
+In many regards, projects as well as programmes are too small to really 'solve' the development challenges they address alone (e.g., sustainable fisheries policy cannot be implemented without close cooperation with partner countries)

-Macro-regional strategies as a coordination framework ensure:
+Macro-regional strategies as a coordination framework assure:

-- Increased visibility, critical mass and credibility for both projects and programmes; - Capitalisation of the results beyond project and programme lifetime; - Capitalisation of the "symbolic" importance of the Macro-regional strategies using the possibility to position single programmes and projects in a wider context.
-Macro-regional strategies help confirm the importance of actions, processes, projects and programmes that may individually be criticised for insufficient results, but become more meaningful when considered in a wider context.
+- Increased visibility, critical mass and credibility for both projects and programmes - Capitalisation of results beyond project and programme lifetimes. - Capitalisation on the 'symbolic importance of the MRS using the possibility to position single programmes and projects in a wider context.
+Macro-regional strategies help to confirm the importance of actions, processes, projects and programmes that may individually be criticised for insufficient results, but that become more meaningful when considered in a wider context.

-There is no right and universal way, but there are different examples of cooperation practices among macro-regional strategies used in the period 2014-2020.
+No way is the right and universal way, but there are different examples of cooperation practices among macro regional strategies used in the period 2014-2020.